by David Fuentes, Ph.D.

 “Away in a Manger,” reharmonized

-c.
-Modified harmonic behavior of melodic figures #2: role reversal.
+b.
+Modified harmonic behavior of melodic figures #1: role reversal.

+Here’s what that sounds like in practice.
 Listen again to the third 3-Note Scale (on “crib for a”) in the previous reharmonization.
 Normally, F4 and D4 (notes 1 and 3 of the figure) would act as skeletones making the middle note a passing tone.
 But not here.
-F4 becomes an appoggiatura to E4 (the only chord tone in the figure), flipping D4 into a passing tone.
-Although this option is somewhat more aggressive than simply reinterpreting skeletones, reinterpretation and role reversal have an important common tie in that they are both still based in harmony.
-Not so with the next modified behavior.
+F4 becomes an appoggiatura to E4 (the only chord tone in the figure), simultaneously changing D4’s role to passing.

 c.
 Modified harmonic behavior of melodic figures #3: harmonic divergence.